VCW-Value-Creation-Wheel/VCW4Next/README.md

 ## Running and deployment Instructions

 ### Development (local machine)
-To run the entire system on a local machine it's necessary to install:
+To run the entire system on a local machine it is necessary to install:
 * Docker
 * Docker compose
 * JDK 17